ably/sdk-api-reference/descriptions.md

 ## class Realtime

-The `Realtime` object extends the REST client and provides the functionality available in the REST client, in addition to realtime-specific features.
+A client that extends the functionality of the [REST]{@link Rest} client and provides additional realtime-specific features.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|